-- (1) Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2020 primarily includes acquisition and integration expenses for the Clabber Girl and Farmwise acquisitions, and severance and other expenses primarily relating to a 2019 workforce reduction and certain other cost savings initiatives.
-Acquisition/divestiture-related and non-recurring expenses for the second quarter and first two quarters of 2019 primarily includes acquisition and integration expenses for the Clabber Girl acquisition, transition expenses for the Pirate Brands sale, and severance and other expenses primarily relating to a workforce reduction. - (2) Inventory reduction plan impact relates to our 2018 inventory reduction plan.
-For the second quarter and first two quarters of 2019, inventory reduction plan impact of \$3.7 million (or \$2.7 million net of taxes) and \$16.4 million (or \$12.2 million net of taxes), respectively, includes the trailing non-cash accounting impact of the underutilization of our manufacturing facilities in 2018 as we reduced inventory during the implementation of our inventory reduction plan. - (3) The first two quarters of 2020 includes a \$2.3 million tax benefit associated with the U.S. CARES Act, which was recorded during the first quarter of 2020.
+- (1) Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2020 primarily includes acquisition and integration expenses for the Clabber Girl and Farmwise acquisitions, and severance and other expenses primarily relating to a 2019 workforce reduction and certain other cost savings initiatives.
+Acquisition/divestiture-related and non-recurring expenses for the third quarter and first three quarters of 2019 primarily includes acquisition and integration expenses for the Clabber Girl acquisition, transition expenses for the Pirate Brands sale, and severance and other expenses primarily relating to a workforce reduction. - (2) Inventory reduction plan impact relates to our 2018 inventory reduction plan.
+For the first three quarters of 2019, inventory reduction plan impact of \$16.4 million (or \$12.2 million net of taxes) includes the trailing non-cash accounting impact of the underutilization of our manufacturing facilities in 2018 as we reduced inventory during the implementation of our inventory reduction plan. - (3) Interest expense for the third quarter and first three quarters of 2020 includes the accelerated amortization of deferred debt financing costs of \$1.1 million (or \$0.8 million net of taxes), resulting from our voluntary partial prepayment of tranche B term loans. - (4) The first three quarters of 2020 includes a \$2.3 million tax benefit associated with the U.S. CARES Act, which was recorded during the first quarter of 2020.
 See "- U.S. Tax Act and U.S. CARES Act" above.

-Second quarter of 2020 compared to the second quarter of 2019
+Third quarter of 2020 compared to the third quarter of 2019

 Net Sales.
-Net sales for the second quarter of 2020 increased \$141.3 million, or 38.1%, to \$512.5 million from \$371.2 million for the second quarter of 2019.
-The increase was primarily attributable to materially increased net sales resulting from increased demand for our products due to the COVID-19 pandemic.
-Our net sales also benefited from the Clabber Girl and Farmwise acquisitions, which were completed on May 15, 2019 and February 19, 2020, respectively.
-An additional one and one-half months of net sales of Clabber Girl and an additional three months of net sales of Farmwise contributed \$15.0 million and \$0.6 million, respectively, to our net sales for the second quarter of 2020.
+Net sales for the third quarter of 2020 increased \$89.5 million, or 22.0%, to \$495.8 million from \$406.3 million for the third quarter of 2019.
+The increase was primarily attributable to materially increased net sales resulting from increased demand for our products due to the COVID-19 pandemic, as well as one extra week in the third quarter of fiscal 2020 compared to the third quarter of fiscal 2019.
+We estimate that the additional week in the third quarter of 2020 contributed approximately \$35.0 million to our net sales for the quarter.
+Our net sales also benefited from the Farmwise acquisition, which was completed on February 19, 2020.
+Net sales of Farmwise contributed \$0.4 million to our net sales for the third quarter of 2020.

-Base business net sales for the second quarter of 2020 increased \$125.7 million, or 33.9%, to \$496.9 million from \$371.2 million for the second quarter of 2019.
-The increase in base business net sales reflected an increase in unit volume of \$111.7 million and an increase in net pricing (inclusive of the impact of our 2019 list price increases, the trade spend optimization program we initiated in 2019, and a temporarily lower trade spend environment) of \$15.3 million, or 4.1% of base business net sales, partially offset by the negative impact of foreign currency of \$1.3 million.
+Base business net sales for the third quarter of 2020 increased \$89.1 million, or 21.9%, to \$495.4 million from \$406.3 million for the third quarter of 2019.
+The increase in base business net sales reflected an increase in unit volume of \$89.8 million, partially offset by a slight decrease in net pricing of \$0.4 million, or 0.1% of base business net sales, and the negative impact of foreign currency of \$0.3 million.

-Net sales of all Green Giant products in the aggregate (including Le Sueur) increased \$51.2 million, or 45.4%, in the second quarter of 2020, as compared to the second quarter of 2019.
-Net sales of Green Giant frozen increased \$17.6 million, or 20.1%, for the quarter.
-Net sales of Green Giant shelf-stable (including Le Sueur) increased \$33.6 million, or 133.2%, for the second quarter of 2020.
+Net sales of all Green Giant products in the aggregate (including Le Sueur) increased \$37.9 million, or 31.5%, in the third quarter of 2020, as compared to the third quarter of 2019.
+Net sales of Green Giant frozen increased \$21.6 million, or 26.7%, for the quarter.
+Net sales of Green Giant shelf-stable (including Le Sueur) increased \$16.3 million, or 41.2%, for the third quarter of 2020.